lucyyu24/lucyyu24.github.io/_posts/2022-11-08-nightmare-house-party.markdown

 <div align="center"> ∞ </div>
 <br/>

-I find it funny that this nightmare captures my worst fears:
+I find it funny that this nightmare captures some of my worst fears:
 - Claustrophobia, being stuck in one place with no where to turn.
 - Helplessness, loss of agency.
 - Disappointing people that are really nice to me.